gotiquinha/starbuzz-price-monitor/README.md

-# Head Firts Python  📚 / Use a cabeça Python 📚
+# Head First Python  📚 / Use a cabeça Python 📚

 ### Exercícios do Livro